Category Archives: Books

 Recently I found a solitary simulacrum on the back of our garage.
 It clung like an abandoned jewel, light brown-gold on the Keeneland-green wall.
 It reminded me of one of my favorite writers; Lafcadio Hearn.
 Being retired and free to change my daily agenda to meet just about any passing whim, I moseyed to our library and burrowed into the Hearn pile.

 Mr. Hearn lived a meandering life in the second half of the 19th century.
 He lived and wrote in Greece, France, England, New York, Cincinnati, New Orleans, Martinique, and Japan.
-He translated French writers for the New Orleans newspaper, reported crime for the Cincinnati paper, wrote travel articles for national periodicals, owned a bar in New Orleans, and lived his final years translating Japanese fairy tales and lecturing English literature in the Imperial University of Tokyo, Japan.
+He translated French writers for the New Orleans newspaper, reported crime for the Cincinnati newspaper, wrote travel articles for national periodicals, owned a bar in New Orleans, and lived his final years translating Japanese fairy tales and lecturing English literature in the Imperial University of Tokyo, Japan.

 I find his writing to be challenging and pleasant.
 He writes with such intelligence about places and times of which I am utterly ignorant, but his prose makes him a precious guide.